Three levels of court

 - bankruptcy and preventive composition lawsuits.

-Labour disputes usually concern unpaid salaries, rejection of leave, end of service benefits, compensation for arbitrary dismissal.
+Labour disputes usually concern non-payment of salaries and end of service benefits, rejection of leave and compensation for arbitrary dismissal.

 Personal status court (Sharia)